 In order to use the Multi-band Junction a copy of Ableton Live 10 is needed.
 As the device is a Max for Live Device, Ableton Live Suite or Live Standard with the Max For Live extension is needed, on Macintosh and PC.
 The Multi-band Junction will not work in Live 9.
-At the time of writing, the L10 public beta is available for all owners of Live 9 Suite and Standard, with the final public release scheduled for sometime Q1 2018.
-Visit Ableton’s Beta Program for more info.
+L10 has just been released!
+Visit Ableton for more info.

 How Does The Multi-band Junction Work?

 The Multi-band Junction uses the standard M4L plugin~ object to bring audio into the device.
 The signal is then patched into a series of Gen~ objects which provide the audio crossover (more on that later).
 As the crossover is a filter, we need to calculate the filter’s coefficients for each band (i.e. low, mid and high) whenever the filter’s cutoff frequency is changed.
 We use the filtergraph~ object to generate our coefficients for each band, which we then patch them into our Gen~ filters.
 As the Multi-band Junction is a stereo device we need filters for both the left channel and the right channel.